Construction marketing is one of the main factors that contribute to having a winning construction project. But where do you start?

 Advertising the company and finding projects is a team effort, to ensure that everyone in the company understands what must be done.

 What are you doing to market your company?
-What marketing works for your company?
+What construction marketing works for your company?